City Council Legislative Internship Program

 To be eligible for the Bridgeport Legislative Internship Program, you must:

-• Be an undergraduate student enrolled in a two or four year institution of higher education in the state.
-(Students already holding a bachelor’s degree are not eligible for this program)
+- Be an undergraduate student enrolled in a two or four year institution of higher education in the state.

-• While our program requirements are listed above, each academic institution has their own qualifications and requirements for program participation.
-Contact your on-campus internship coordinator to discuss your school’s requirements.
+- While our program requirements are listed above, each academic institution has their own qualifications and requirements for program participation.
+Contact your on-campus liaison to discuss your school’s requirements.

 Students of all disciplines and majors are considered.
 However, preference will be given to students whose experience and academic background offer preparation in the work they will be assigned.